 Who's Who In The Race For DNC Chair — And Their Plans For Democrats To Win Again

 Against a backdrop of turmoil and after big losses in November, the Democratic National Committee votes this week for its next leader.
-The winner of the DNC chair race will likely reflect whether the committee's voting members think it prudent to align their party with the Hillary Clinton-Barack Obama camp, the Bernie Sanders camp — or neither.
+The winner of the DNC chair race will very likely reflect whether the committee's voting members think it prudent to align their party with the Hillary Clinton-Barack Obama camp, the Bernie Sanders camp — or neither.

 With the fast-moving developments of the Trump administration, Democrats have struggled to focus their efforts.
-But the coalescence of a grassroots resistance, seen in protests across the country, has generated new confidence and energy in those running.
+But the coalescence of a grass-roots resistance, seen in protests across the country, has generated new confidence and energy in those running.

 The new chair will replace Donna Brazile, who took the job on an interim basis after Debbie Wasserman Schultz resigned the leadership in July, when WikiLeaks released emails that appeared to show DNC officials discussing how to hurt Sanders in the primaries.

-Former Labor Secretary Tom Perez is trying to solidify front-runner status: Last week he contacted DNC members saying that he had locked in support from 180 voters.
+Former Labor Secretary Tom Perez is trying to solidify front-runner status: Last week he contacted DNC members, saying that he had locked in support from 180 voters.
 Rep. Keith Ellison, expected to be the main challenger to Perez, replied with a letter to members that said it was inappropriate for a candidate to try to "make the race sound like it is over," adding, "We are very confident in our whip count and are in an excellent position to win."

-Here is a look at candidates Perez, Ellison, Jaime Harrison, Pete Buttigieg and Sally Boynton Brown.
+Here is a look at candidates Perez, Ellison, Jaime Harrison, Pete Buttigieg, Sally Boynton Brown and Jehmu Greene.
 Highlights from interviews with NPR and others indicate where they want to take the party:

 Tom Perez

-Perez, 55, represents the Obama camp—he was secretary of Labor from 2013 until last month, and was considered the most liberal member of President Obama's Cabinet.
-Before joining the Labor Department, he was head of the U.S. Justice Department's Civil Rights Division.
+Perez, 55, represents the Obama camp — he was secretary of labor from 2013 until last month and was considered the most liberal member of President Barack Obama's Cabinet.
+Before joining the Labor Department, he was head of the Justice Department's Civil Rights Division.

 Labor Secretary Tom Perez Makes Case To Be Next DNC Chair